samdauwe/webgpu-native-examples/README.md

     <li>
         A thick wireframe is obtained by rendering each of the 3 lines of a triangle as a quad (comprising 2 triangles).
         For each triangle of the indexed model, we are drawing a total of 3 lines/quads = 6 triangles = 18 vertices.
         Each of these 18 vertices belongs to one of three lines, and each vertex shader invocation loads the start and end of the corresponding line.
-The line is then projected to screen space, and the orthoginal of the screen-space line direction is used to shift the vertices of each quad into the appropriate directions to obtain a thick line.
+The line is then projected to screen space, and the orthogonal of the screen-space line direction is used to shift the vertices of each quad into the appropriate directions to obtain a thick line.
     </li>
 </ul>